 Helen of Sparta is often accused of being the cause of the Trojan war.
-But was the war truly the fault of the “face that launched a thousand ships,” or was Helen a pawn of the gods, a hapless victim?
+But was the war truly her fault or was Helen a pawn of the gods, a hapless victim?
 At what point did Helen’s beauty excuse the behavior of those around her?

-Victim-blaming is a phenomenon we’re familiar with in modern times.
+Victim blaming is a phenomenon we’re familiar with in modern times.
 Women who suffer assault are asked about their personal habits, clothing choices, and whether they’ve indulged in alcohol or other substances.
 Little emphasis is placed on the perpetrators of violence.
-The same seems to be true in discussions of the Iliad.
-Helen’s beauty is even referred to as “the face that launched 1,000 ships.”
+The same seems to be true in discussions of The Iliad.
+Helen’s beauty is even referred to as “the face that launched a thousand ships.”

 Origins of a Demigoddess

 Even Helen’s birth was founded on the grounds of a woman used by a god.
 Zeus, known for his conquests, coveted the mortal woman Leda.
 When she rejected his first advances, he used a ruse to gain access to the woman.
 He took on the guise of a swan and pretended to be attacked by an eagle.
 When the swan sought refuge in the arms of Leda, he (presumably) resumed his male form and took advantage of the situation.
 Whether Leda was willing is a matter of some debate and is never made clear in mythology.